 Well, that didn't work so well.

 Watching anime (in the traditional sense) does not teach you Japanese.
-This has nothing to do with subtitle settings or amount of time watched or “focus” or any of that BS that I used to worry about when I sucked at Japanese.
+This has nothing to do with subtitle settings or amount of time watched or "focus" or any of that stuff I used to worry about when I sucked at Japanese.

 For example, here are some English words: